A Framework for Conditional Statement Technical Debt Identification and Description: Abstract

 \section{Abstract}

-Technical debt occurs when software engineers favour short-term operability over long-term stability.
-Since this puts software stability at risk, technical debt requires early attention (failing which it accumulates interest).
-Most of existing work focus on detecting technical debts through code comment (i.e. self-admitted technical debt).
-However, there are many cases where technical debts are not explicitly acknowledged but deeply hidden in the code.
-In this paper, we propose a more comprehensive solution to deal with technical debt.
-We design a framework that caters for both cases of the existence of a comment.
-If a comment is absent and our framework detects a technical debt hidden in the code, it will automatically generate a relevant comment that can be attached with the code.
-We explore different implementations of this framework and the evaluation results demonstrate the applicability and effectiveness of our framework.
+{\ac{td} occurs when development teams favour short-term operability over long-term stability.
+Since this places software maintainability at risk, technical debt requires early attention to avoid paying for accumulated interest.
+Most of the existing work focuses on detecting technical debt using code comments, known as Self-Admitted Technical Debt (SATD).
+However, there are many cases where technical debt instances are not explicitly acknowledged but deeply hidden in the code.
+In this paper, we propose a framework that caters for the absence of SATD comments in code.
+Our Self-Admitted Technical Debt Identification and Description (\emph{SATDID}) framework determines if technical debt should be self-admitted for an input code fragment.
+If that is the case, SATDID will automatically generate the appropriate descriptive SATD comment that can be attached with the code.
+While our approach is applicable in principle to any type of code fragments, we focus in this study on technical debt hidden in conditional statements, one of the most TD-carrying parts of code.
+We explore and evaluate different implementations of SATDID.
+The evaluation results demonstrate the applicability and effectiveness of our framework over multiple benchmarks.
+Comparing with the results from the benchmarks, our approach provides at least 21.35\%, 59.36\%, 31.78\%, and 583.33\% improvements in terms of Precision, Recall, F-1, and Bleu-4 scores, respectively.
+In addition, we conduct a human evaluation to the SATD comments generated by SATDID.
+In 1-5 and 0-5 scales for Acceptability and Understandability, the total means achieved by our approach are 3.128 and 3.172, respectively.}